pgappstudio/stage-metronome-user-guide/song_management.md

 # Song & Set-List Management
-This page helps manage your songs & set-Lists.
+This page helps manage your songs & set-Lists...